Pandharpur Vari

 Marches happen on foot from various locations in Maharashtra to Vithoba Temple.
 This yatra takes 21 days.
 Along the way, many other palkis join the two most revered palkhis.
 Starting from their towns located in the Pune district of Maharashtra: Sant Dnyaneshwar's palkhi leaves from Alandi, while Tukaram's begins at Dehu.
-The wari culminates at the Vithoba Temple on the holy occasion of Shayani Ekadashi (Ashadi Ekadashi).
-Devotees from across Maharashtra and nearby areas leave for Pandharpur, wearing holy basil beads and singing the glories of Vithoba and songs like "Gyanba Tukaram", commemorating the saints.
+The Vari culminates at the Vithoba Temple on the holy occasion of Shayani Ekadashi (Ashadi Ekadashi).
+Devotees from across Maharashtra and nearby areas leave for Pandharpur, wearing holy basil beads and singing the glories of Vithoba and songs like "Dñyanbā Tukārām", commemorating the saints.
 When they reach Pandharpur on Shayani Ekadashi, the devotees bathe in the sacred Bhima River before visiting the temple.

 History

 Beginnings

 Various views exist on the origins of the wari (Marathi: पंढरपूरची वारी or वारी).
-According to one theory, Vitthalpant, the father of the Varkari saint Dnyaneshwar, began the wari to visit Pandharpur in the Hindu months of Ashadha and Kartik.
-The tradition of performing a Wari is generally regarded to have existed for more than 800 years.
+According to one theory, Vitthalpant, the father of the Varkari saint Dnyaneshwar, began the wari to visit Pandharpur in the Hindu months of Ashadha and Kartika.
+The tradition of performing a Vari is generally regarded to have existed for more than 800 years.

 Another theory credits Dnyaneshwar and Tukaram to have started the pilgrimage.
 They used to take a journey to Pandharpur by foot for 15 days, reaching Pandharpur's Vithoba Temple on Shayani Ekadashi.
 The tradition of carrying the paduka of the saints was started by the Tukaram's youngest son, Narayan Maharaj, in 1685.

 British era

-Changes were brought to the pilgrimage in the 1820s by Tukaram's descendants and a devotee of Dnyaneshwar named Haibatravbaba Arphalkar, who was a courtier of the Scindias.
+Changes were brought to the pilgrimage in the 1820s by Tukaram's descendants and a devotee of Dnyaneshwar named Haibatravbaba Arphalkar, who was a courtier of the Scindia.
 Haibatravbaba is credited with the organization of the wari in use today.
 This involved carrying the paduka in a palkhi, having horses involved in the procession, and organizing the devotees or varkaris in Dindis (Dindi stands for a specific group of varkaris).